HarryMaringanT/HarryMaringanT/README.md

 <br />

 Hi, I'm Harry Maringan Tua, a passionate self-taught Data Analytics from Indonesia.
-I have high motivation for progress and growth, hard worker, working well underpressure, and extremely motivated toconstantly develop my skills and growp rofessionally.
-I have a passion in dataa nalysis and enjoy learning new thingsespecially those related to data.

-My goal is to become a data analyst andkeep growing in this digitalization era.
-I have experience working on several projects suchas surveys, exploratory data analysis, paneldata regression and questionnaire analysisusing software such as SPSS, Python and Excel.
+I have a passion in data analysis and enjoy learning new thingsespecially those related to data.
+My goal is to become a data analyst and keep growing in this digitalization era.
+I have experience working on several projects such as surveys, exploratory data analysis, panel data regression and questionnaire analysis using software such as SPSS, Python and Excel.

 - 💬 Ask me about anything, I am happy to help;
 - 📝 I regulary write articles on [medium](https://medium.com/@simamoraharry8/);